FISHARMNIC/HAMprimeC2/README.md

 <summary><b>Recent Update Log</b></summary>

 ## Recent Update Log
+- Lambdas and certain types not longer need to be called using the `call` keyword
+    - Only works for params/variables of type: `any` and the a new type: `fn`
+- Added new type
 - Added function overloads!
     - And added supportive overloads for functions only currently
     - see `test/working/functions-supports.x` or `test/working/functions-support2.x` for an explanation